 My mind has a mind of its own.

-I’m relieved to know I’m not alone in this.
+It’s good to know I’m not alone in this.
 Apparently it’s been a common struggle throughout the ages, so we can’t even blame cell phones and video games for our gnat-sized attention spans.
-In the Yoga Sutras of Patanjali, a much-studied ancient text on the art and science of yoga, we learn yoga’s true purpose, and no, it’s not to fit in Lulumon pants.
+In the Yoga Sutras of Patanjali, an ancient text on the art and science of yoga, we learn yoga’s true purpose, and no, it’s not to fit in Lulumon pants.
 In Book 1, Sutra 2, the sage Patanjali tells us that the purpose of yoga is to still the waves of the mind: Yogas citta vrtti nirodhah.

-This tendency of the mind to run from one thing to the next is often described as the monkey mind, and if you suddenly conjured up a mental image of a frolicking chimpanzee jumping on your bed, screaming happily while throwing your good china against the wall, then you get the idea.
+This tendency of the mind to run from one thing to the next is often described as the monkey mind.
+If you suddenly conjured up a mental image of a frolicking chimpanzee jumping on your bed, screaming happily while throwing your good china against the wall, you get the idea.

 My mind can be like that.
-Through a dedicated yoga and meditation practice, I’ve made a little progress on the path, but I’ll confess that some days are much better than others.
+Through years of practicing and teaching yoga and meditation, I’ve made a little progress on the path, but I’ll confess that some days are much better than others.

 I had a talk with my monkey mind last weekend when it interrupted me with a stream of nonsense the minute I sat down to meditate.
 Here’s how it went: